CENN Foundation: Mbaise Cultural Dance Competition Ends On High

 Fidelia Obani from Ezinihitte received the Best Single Dancer award

-Winners and individuals have been selected to form the CENN Foundation cultural group who will be embarking on a tour in the near future.
+Winners and individuals has been selected to form the CENN Foundation cultural group who will be embarking on a tour in the near future.

 In her closing remark, CENN foundation CEO Mrs Dorathy Nwawudu appreciated the participation of the contestants who has come from far and wide to compete and promised that the next edition will be even greater than this because CENN Foundation entertainment is here to stay.